JoelBeau/thermo-database/README.md

 # Thermodynamics Database Project
 This project automates the creation and installation of a thermodynamics database, which stores common thermodynamic property tables, using MySQL and bash.
 Additionally, it includes a user-friendly Python script for querying the data, making it easy to retrieve thermodynamic properties with minimal effort.

+## Notice
+This project is meant to run as a containerized application using Docker, on a Linux system.
+Right now, it is not meant to be run on Windows or MacOS.
+If you have suggestions for making it work on those systems, please let me know.

+## Prerequisites
+- Docker
+- MySQL
+- Python 3
+- Python libraries: mysql-connector-python, pandas

 ## Install Docker if not already installed
    ```bash